nuxeo/nuxeo/README.txt

 Install
 =======

-Put generated jar nuxeo-platform-forms-layout-demo to your nxserver/bundles directory and start the server.
+1. Put generated jar nuxeo-platform-forms-layout-demo to your nxserver/bundles directory
+2. Add the following to you nuxeo.conf file:

+    nuxeo.server.declare_datasources=false
+    elasticsearch.enabled=false

+3. Start the server.

 Development
 ===========